pepstock-org/Charba/readme.md

  * add `boxHeight` property to `LegendLabels` options and configuration classes.
  * add `align` property to `Title` options and configuration classes.
  * add `pointStyle` property to `Bar` element configuration and options classes.
- * add `Datasets` class in order to manage datasets options and configuration classes.
+ * add `Datasets` class in order to manage data sets options and configuration classes.
- * add `Interaction` class in order to manage datasets options and configuration classes.
+ * add `Interaction` class in order to manage data sets options and configuration classes.
  * implement `decimation` plugin options and configuration.
  * implement `filler` plugin options and configuration.
  * add `width` and `height` options to `ChartAreaNode` class